 Well, what do you think of the site’s new look?
 I think it’s pretty damn cool, but then I’m fairly biased.
 Please tell me what you think.
 You can use the updated contact form.

 In addition to a new look, some pages have been revamped and some pages are brand new.
+I have to thank CGO Media – seo agency london for the website re-vamp.
 But before I get into that, let me split it into two sections.
 All news pertinent to the band will still be right here on the news page.
 But information about the website but not really about the band will be on the new Site Update page.
 This is where I will wax technological about the website and why I’ve done things the way I did.

 That said, I want you to check out two new sections: